contentful/contentful-merge/README.md

 ```
 There are three different change types: `added`, `changed`, `deleted`.

-- changes with type <b>deleted</b> include `changeType` and `entity`, as seen above.
+- Changes of type `deleted` include `changeType` and `entity`, as seen above.

-- changes with change type <b>changed</b> include an additional property `patch`, with an array of patch operations where content differs between environments.
+- Changes of change type `changed` include an additional property `patch`, with an array of patch operations where content differs between environments.

-- changes with change type <b>added</b> include an additional property `data` property with the usual Contentful entry payload.
+- Changes of change type `added` include an additional property `data` property with the usual Contentful entry payload.

 If you want to see the data structure in practice, run the `create` command and have a look at the generated `changeset.json` file, or look at the [type definitions](src/engine/types.ts).